Initial Medical waste legislation

 Waste Legislation

-There are four key regulations that apply to clinical waste in Ireland, outlined below.
-We understand the legal obligations placed on organisations that must comply with these, and provide trusted guidance to business in enhancing and streamlining protocols within your environment.
+Key acts and Regulations that apply to clinical waste in Ireland, are outlined below.
+At Initial Medical, we understand the legal obligations organisations must comply with and provide trusted guidance to enhance and streamline their protocols.

 Staying legally compliant